alejandraa-cruiz/Testing_1DL610/Assigment_2/Task3.md

 - Derived predicate `runway_available` is a logical condition resulted from 2 other predicates (`runway_clear` and `alternate_runway_available`)
   - runway_available = `runway_clear` OR `alternate_runway_available`
 - Predicate `p` combines conditions `runway_available`, `safe_speed`, `not_emergency`, `safe_weather` and `acceptable_traffic`
-  - `p = runway available and safe speed and not emergency and safe weather and acceptable traffic`
+  - `p = runway available AND safe speed AND NOT emergency AND safe weather AND acceptable traffic`
   - runway_available is a logical expression but not a clause on its own
   - `p` indirectly includes `runway_clear` and `alternate_runway_available`